Progressive More Than Doubles Q3 Net Income Despite Helene Losses

 Progressive said it took a hit of $563 million in catastrophe losses in September from Hurricane Helene.
 Breaking down the losses, $401 million in losses was from vehicles including boats and RVs.
 Another $162 million in net losses were attributable to its property business, and $23 million in losses came from allocated loss adjustment expenses.

 Hurricane Milton struck Florida on Oct.
 9, shortly after the third quarter ended.
-Progressive said it expects to absorb about $325 million in vehicle losses, and property and ALAE with not exceed losses of $200 million to its property business.
+Progressive said it expects to absorb about $325 million in vehicle losses, and property and ALAE will not exceed losses of $200 million to its property business.
 The insurer said it continues to evaluate the impact of Milton.

 Progressive Insurance Group is the second largest provider of private passenger auto insurance and the eighth largest homeowners multi-peril insurer in Florida, according to AM Best.